arschroc/TinyFS-Part3/README.md

 # TinyFS-Part3

-This is the best implementation of TinyFS Part 3
-Team: Aaron Schrock, Taylor Maxfield, Alana Lei Kamahele, and Kevin Nguyen
+This is the best implementation of TinyFS Part 3.
+Our team consists of: Aaron Schrock, Taylor Maxfield, Alana Lei Kamahele, and Kevin Nguyen